Kosta-lap/last-react-exam/README.md

-# My last exam work on It Step courses
+# My last exam react work on It Step courses